ajfriend/h3llo_gorld/readme.md

 go mod init github.com/ajfriend/h3llo_gorld
 ```

-where, as far as I can tell, `github.com/ajfriend/h3llo_gorld` is any unique identifier.
+where, as far as I can tell, `github.com/ajfriend/h3llo_gorld` could be any unique identifier.

 Then run: